qri-io/website/content/_index.md

 ​**qri is a version control system just for datasets.** Bringing the same coordination & collaboration tools programmers have enjoyed for decades. qri starts with strong technical foundations, but is aimed at providing understandable tools to allow people who do and don’t program to collaborate, bridging the gap between spreadsheets and databases.

 ​The world is producing more data every day.
 We believe this data deserves a proper home, a place where data is open, discoverable, vettable, and frictionless.
-We hope you’ll join us.

-<a href="https://github.com/qri-io/qri/releases"><button class="btn btn-primary">Install qri CLI</button></a>
-<a href="https://github.com/qri-io/qri"><button class="btn btn-primary">Star qri on Github</button></a>
+<a class="button primary outline big" href="/docs">Read The Docs</a>